 Are photochromic lenses suitable for flying?

-In the case of the flight-deck, our lenses should not activate and the light transmission rate is set to allow you to read the instrument panel in high contrast situations, such as flying towards a sunrise.
+In the case of the commercial flight deck, our lenses should not activate and the light transmission rate is set to allow you to read the instrument panel in high contrast situations, such as flying towards a sunrise.
 (You’ll still need to use the visors as nobody should be looking directly at a rising sun!)
 In the case of the bubble canopy, the ambient glare and UV are likely to be higher and the instrument panel is likely to be brightly illuminated, in which case the lenses will activate.
 You will almost certainly not notice this happening but you’ll be pleased that it has.

 There is quite a lot of misleading information relating to old technology photochromic spectacles and the potential problem of moving from a bright environment to a dark one, rendering the wearer unable to see clearly.
 In real life, I’m not sure where this change from light to dark might occur – when entering cloud it can often appear brighter, anyway, it’s just not a concern.
 We spent eighteen months developing this lens and I would estimate that there have been well over a million hours flown in them, without any issues.